Lameguy64/mkpsxiso/README.md

 ## Issues

+On ext2/3/4 filesystems, the minimum timestamp you can set is 1901/12/13, which makes some games that has files/folders dates older than that (like Vagrant Story) impossible to recreate a 1:1 copy.
+A workaround to this is to work on a filesystem that has better date support like ntfs, exfat, etc.

 The only known major issue that hasn't (or cannot) be resolved is that if you create a disc image with the following directory structure:

 ```xml